graph-algorithms/edge-addition-planarity-suite/README.md

 On Linux, the planarity program can also be installed by entering `sudo make install` on the command-line.
 Note that the `libplanarity` shared object and symlinks will be installed to `/usr/local/lib` so it will be necessary to set `LD_LIBRARY_PATH` accordingly.
 For one session, this can be done with `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib`.
 To make it more permanent, you could use:
 1. Create a new file `/etc/ld.so.conf.d/planarity.conf` containing `/usr/local/lib`
 2. Run `sudo ldconfig`

-## Contributing

-Subject to your acceptance of the license agreement, contributions can be made via a pull request.
-Before submitting a pull request, please ensure that you have set your github user name and email within your development environment.
-For Eclipse, you can use the following steps:

-1. Window > Preferences > Team > Git > Configuration
-2. Add Entry... user.name (set the value to your github identity)
-3. Add Entry... user.email (set the value to the primary email of your github identity)
-4. Hit Apply and Close

 ## Versioning